G3VV/Yank/README.md

 1. Head to https://yank.g3v.co.uk/playlist/6V1papmDzwR16G3PBZEjTI
 2. Replace `6V1papmDzwR16G3PBZEjTI` with a Spotify playlist ID and wait for it to download.
 - Can take significantly longer depending on the playlist size.

+## Prerequisites

+- **Python**: Yank is written in Python and requires Python 3.6 or higher to run.
+- **Spotify Developer Account**: You'll need to create a Spotify Developer account and obtain API credentials.
+- **Deezer ARL**: You'll need your accounts ARL, usually stored in the cookies of the Deezer website.

 ## Installation